 Why You Should Never Buy a Puppy Online

-A growing trend among commercial puppy breeders is to cut out the pet shop—the middleman—and use online retailing to get their puppies directly into your homes.
+A growing trend among commercial puppy breeders is to cut out the middleman—pet stores—and use online retailing to get their puppies directly into your homes.
 These puppies, bred in facilities commonly known as puppy mills, are housed in cramped, filthy conditions without sufficient veterinary care, food, water or socialization.
 Purchasing a puppy online typically supports this cruel industry.

 Consumers trying to find dogs from responsible breeders or breed rescue groups may find themselves bombarded with elaborate websites offering the offspring of "champions" with a host of fancy terms and pictures of adorable pups.

 Don't be fooled: Internet puppy scammers attract potential buyers with cute photos and phony promises.
 Hundreds of complaints are filed every year from victims who were scammed when buying a dog online—the puppy you receive may not be the puppy you agreed to buy, or you may not receive a puppy at all.
 Internet scams range from fake "free to good home" ads where the buyer is asked to pay for shipping, only to never see that puppy they tried to help, to breeders posing as sanctuaries or rescues, but charging upwards of $1,000 in "adoption" fees.

 The best way to avoid being scammed is to adopt, not shop!
 But should you decide to purchase a pet, never buy one you haven't met in person.
 Please make sure to follow these tips when using the Internet to find a pup: